paralleldrive/sudolang-llm-support/sudolang.sudo.md

 - **`/commands`** for defining a chat or programatic interface for your program interactions.
 - **Semantic Pattern Matching**.
 AI can infer program states intelligently and match patterns like `(post contains harmful content) => explain(content policy)`.
 - **Referential omnipotence.** You do not need to explicitly define most functions.
 The AI will infer them for you.
+- **Mermaid diagrams** for visualizing complex topics like architecture, flow control, and sequence descriptions.

 ### Markdown